neil314159/portfolio-project-2/README.md

     ![Status](docs/status.png)

-* Computer Player Mode
-	* This mode provides a simple computer opponent for the player.
-Programmed in Javascript, this algorithm looks for patterns of three tokens already on the board, and seeks to disrupt them before them other player can win.
-It does this by looking at open slots beside any vertical, horizontal or diagonal stretches of three tokens and then places a token in the fourth spot.
-If there are no such patterns on the board, the computer chooses a column at random.

-* 2 Player Mode
-    * This mode allows for 2 players using the same device side-by-side to take turns.
-There are green and yellow tokens which alternate on every turn.

 * Night Mode
     * Turning on night mode darkens the background of the site, making it easier to use at night when on a phone or laptop.

     ![Nightmode](docs/nightmode.png)

 * Results Page
     * This page notifies the user who has won the game, for either a two-player or computer opponent game.
-It also has a button allowing the user to restart the next game straight away. <br>
+It also has a button allowing the user to restart the next game straight away.

     ![Resultspage](docs/resultspage.png)